-Lightroom just happens to have a powerful tool for creating authentic portraits with interesting color and tonal treatments.
+Lightroom Classic has a powerful tool for creating authentic portraits with interesting color and tonal treatments.
 You know this tool as Develop Presets.
 There are several advantages of using Develop Presets to help you develop portraits.

 - Develop Presets help you apply a consistent developing style or color treatment.
-Once you have created a certain look in Lightroom, you can save it as a preset and apply it to other portraits taken in similar lighting conditions.
+Once you have created a certain look in Lightroom Classic, you can save it as a preset and apply it to other portraits taken in similar lighting conditions.
 In this sense, the preset contributes to your style.

-- Using Develop Presets created by other photographers helps you explore all of Lightroom’s tools for altering tonal and color values.
+- Using Develop Presets created by other photographers helps you explore all of Lightroom Classic’s tools for altering tonal and color values.
 If you are new to Lightroom it might seem to lack the imaginative options that presets in other applications, or even Instagram filters, give you.
-Nothing could be further from the truth, once you understand how to use Lightroom’s tools.
+Nothing could be further from the truth, once you understand how to use its tools.

 3. Lightroom Classic helps you create powerful black and white portraits

 If you like the idea of creating powerful, authentic portraits that capture the model’s character then you are probably drawn to the most authentic medium of all – black and white.
 The potential of Lightroom Classic when it comes to black and white cannot be understated.
 You have so much control over tonal values and contrast that it makes using black and white film obsolete.
 You also have lots of ways you can improve your portraits by making local adjustments.
 If black and white portraiture is your thing, then digital is where it’s at, and Lightroom Classic is one of the best tools for helping you realize your vision.

 4. You can retouch skin quickly and easily in Lightroom Classic